Todd Bertuzzi: Personal life

 Bertuzzi was born and raised in Sudbury, Ontario.
 His father, Albert Bertuzzi, is an Italian-Canadian who worked in the window-washing business.
 When Bertuzzi was a teenager, Albert survived a near-fatal car accident in which he was thrown from the vehicle through the windshield.
 His father has stated that he was proud of his own local reputation as a "dirty player" and referred to it as a "Bertuzzi trait".

 Growing up, Bertuzzi played minor hockey with the Nickel Centre and Sudbury Minor Hockey programs.
 In 1990–91, Bertuzzi played as an underaged player in the major midget ranks with the Sudbury Capitals AAA team.
 Physically built as a power forward throughout his youth, he stood 6 feet and 2 inches (1.88 metres) and weighed 195 pounds (88.5 kilograms) by age 15.

 Bertuzzi and his wife, Julie, were married in July 1996.
-They have two children born.
-His son, Tag Bertuzzi, was invited to the Florida Panthers development roster in 2022, and was drafted into the OHL by the Guelph Storm, 2nd overall in 2017.
+They have two children.
+His son, Tag Bertuzzi, who plays for the Adirondack Thunder of the ECHL, and who was invited to the Florida Panthers development roster in 2022, was drafted into the OHL by the Guelph Storm, 2nd overall in 2017.
 Bertuzzi is a recreational golfer and has credited the sport with allowing him to relax more as a hockey player.
 During his 10-game suspension from the NHL in October and November 2001, he played golf to focus his energy.
 Afterwards, he made it a custom to go to the driving range before every game.

 Bertuzzi's nephew Tyler Bertuzzi plays in the NHL.

 He is currently the head coach of the Cambridge Redhawks of the Greater Ontario Junior Hockey League.